mjbright/packer-tf-vault/labs/lab4-tf-first-instance/index.md

 The `resource` block defines infrastructure you want to create.
 This resource can be can be a physical component like an EC2 instance, GCP VM, or VMware machine, or it can be logical like a Heroku application.

 Our resource block has two strings before the block: a resource type, and resource name.
-In the above example, the type is `aws_instance` and the name is `lab1-tf-example`.
+In the above example, the type is `aws_instance` and the name is `tf-example`.
 This prefix of type maps to the provider.
 The `aws_instance` type tells Terraform it is managed by the `aws` provider.

 We provide configuration data for our resource inside the resource block.
 These arguments are for things like machine size, image, VPC IDs, ssh username etc.